Pen – FrøyaRingen (NYTEK23)

 5.2 Installation of pen in ladder anchoring

 Another mooring system is the ladder anchoring where the pen is connected to 2 main hawsers.
 Minimum 4 lashings must be used at each side of the floating collar.
-The lashings can be attached to both inner and outer floating tube.
-If attaching to the inner floating tube, the lashing can be tightened to the lower part of the handrail post.
+The lashings can be attached to both inner and outer pipe of the floating collar.
+If attaching to the inner pipe, the lashing can be tightened to the lower part of the handrail post.
 It is also recommended to have a secondary connection between the mooring bracket and the main hawsers by ropes.

 It is of high importance to regurarly control the anchoring system when it comes to the risk of tearing in the contact point between rope and walkway, and between rope and service vessel.
 A measure reducing the risk of rope tearing can be to protect the rope by padding.